 On the command line, you can use kubectl to create secrets in below

-Environment Variable File: When we have variable file which have data in key-pair format, we want to use it as Secret then we can do below:
+Environment Variable File: When we have a variable file that has data in a key-pair format, we want to use it as Secret; then we can do the below:

 cat << EOF > credential.txt